apache/axis-axis2-java-core/release-docs/readme-files/README-std-bin.txt

 http://ws.apache.org/axis2
 ------------------------------------------------------

-This is the Standard Binary release of Axis2.
+This is the Standard Binary Release of Axis2.

 The lib directory contains;